Ottawa Fire Department installs devices to alert vehicles of its presence at emergencies

 Ottawa Fire Department

-The Ottawa Fire Department announced it will be integrating a new digital system to alert drivers and improve road safety for everyone during its emergency calls.
+The Ottawa Fire Department announced that it will be integrating a new digital system to alert drivers and improve road safety for everyone during its emergency calls.

-HAAS Alert’s Safety Cloud digital alerting system, a collision prevention device that relays real-time digital alerts to drivers through their electronics and vehicles when emergency services are active nearby, is being integrated into all of the OFD’s fire apparatus.
+HAAS Alert’s Safety Cloud digital alerting system, a collision prevention device that relays real-time digital alerts to drivers through their electronics and vehicles when emergency services are active nearby, is being integrated into all of the OFD’s fire apparatuses.

 “The main goal of this is to make it safer for us, but it’s really promoting safety for everyone,” Ottawa Fire Chief Brian Bressner said.
 “It’s especially necessary for accident scenes on the interstate.
 If we can alert those drivers way ahead of time and have them slow down earlier, hopefully we can avoid some of the secondary collisions.
 It works well for that in town, too.